The DC Statehood Toolkit

 Plan a community public meeting to discuss DC Statehood.

 - Plan a 2-hour block of time to allow for meet and greet time at the beginning.

-- You can also download the background papers and have them available for people to refer to.
-The fill in details that are not covered in the power points.
+You can download the background papers and have them available for people to refer to.
+They fill-in details that are not covered in the power points.

 Promote DC Statehood within your Community via Traditional and New Media

 - Use the social media suggestions in the Media Guide to help educate and publicize the need for DC Statehood.

 - Join our Google Group to stay up to date on Congressional actions that particularly affect DC because it lacks voting representation in Congress.

 - Use our materials to inform your legislators of your concerns about our lack of full representation in Congress.

 More from the DC Statehood Toolkit: